 WOLVES HEAD WEST TO FIND WINS

-The Chicago Wolves are headed west to continue the Western Conference Finals, touching down in San Diego with the series knotted 1-1.
+The Chicago Wolves are headed west to continue the Western Conference Finals, touching down in San Diego with the series knotted 1-1, so come support them if you’re looking for things to do in San Diego.
 The Gulls host Game 3 Wednesday night, Game 4 Friday night and Game 5 Saturday night.
 The Wolves pulled out a 5-4 overtime victory in Game 1 of the series before falling 3-0 in Game 2.

 Despite the result in Game 2, Wolves head coach Rocky Thompson thought the team played better in Saturday’s loss than in Friday’s win.